KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Author:** PoopaPoppaPalpatine

-**Description:** Built off of Dark Hope's texture above, CineMalak is a redesign which the author contextualizes as making the clothing look more like a real-world movie costume.
-I don't think this is an invalid description, but I would rather contextualize it as just making the costume look realistic *full stop*.
-Malak's outfit, even in Dark Hope's interpretation, doesn't look like real clothing.
-This mod does a wonderful job of giving his suit the little things - more realistic cloth textures, stitch lines, armor clasps - that make it both HD *and* believable as real clothing.
+**Description:** Built off of Dark Hope's texture above, CineMalak is a redesign intended to make Malak's space pajamas look more like real clothing.
+This mod does a wonderful job of giving his suit the little things - more realistic cloth textures, stitch lines, armor clasps - that make it both HD *and* believable.

 **Category & Tier:** Graphics Improvement / 2 - Recommended